Rolands-Laucis/Pauca/specification.md

 ### Multiples

 The above example lists 3 patterns that all benefit from 1 common sub pattern reutilization.
 But its far too verbose to write out all the cases for a seemingly identical pattern.
-This can be replaced with symbol tag multiples, that will match a list of literal strings in 1 place of the pattern.
+This can be replaced with tag multiples, that will match a list of tags in 1 place of the pattern.
 The above example can be simplified as:

-``<sym=["let","var","const"]> <pat="var_tail"> <end>`` This 1 pattern is equivalent to the last 3 patterns in the above example.
+``[<sym="let">,<sym="var">,<sym="const">] <pat="var_tail"> <end>`` This 1 pattern is equivalent to the last 3 patterns in the above example.
+And can further be simplified as:
+``[<"let">,<"var">,<"const">] <pat="var_tail"> <end>`` since <sym="let"> and <"let"> are identical tags.

 However, since these 3 symbol string literals mean diffrent concepts in js, then we would like to know which one was actually matched.
-So using the sym tag with a list (aka a "multiple") makes it a variable tag.
+So using the sym tag list (aka a "multiple") makes it a variable tag.
 Its value can be accessed as '<1>'.
 Like such:

 ```
 <sym=["let","var","const"]> <pat="var_tail"> <end>